T minus 3 days, people.

 Ready or not, Thanksgiving is happening!
 Despite the SoCal 75 degree weather, I’m ready and excited for this holiday season!
 I’ve got my Thanksgiving grocery list ready to go, my Black Friday online shopping pajamas patiently awaiting, and an inspiring plan to keep my holiday eating on track.

-This holiday season I have partnered up with The Biggest Loser’s newest trainer Jen Widerstrom to help create delicious, healthy, and satisfying dishes that won’t make you feel like you’re missing out on the holiday fun.
+This holiday season I have partnered up with The Biggest Loser’s newest trainer Jen Widerstrom to help create delicious and satisfying dishes that won’t make you feel like you’re missing out on the holiday fun.
 Jen and I decided to create a Thanksgiving challenge – how to get in those dark leafy greens AND feel excited about it!

 That’s how this Kale, Brussels Sprouts, and Sweet Potato Salad was born.